usnationalarchives/opengovplan/pages/appendixc.md

       <p>&nbsp;</p>

-      <p><strong>Update: </strong></p>

-      <p>In 2013 NARA began the process of meeting with business owners from across the agency to identify the gaps in functionality and identify requirements to modernize ERA.
+      <p><strong>Update: </strong>In 2013 NARA began the process of meeting with business owners from across the agency to identify the gaps in functionality and identify requirements to modernize ERA.
 Development of ERA 2.0 began in fall 2014, proceeding in monthly development increments.
 In mid-2015 we launched the Pilot Digital Processing Environment with an updated workflow and, a new modular processing environment with a suite of utilities and tools, and a Pilot Digital Object Repository for managed preservation services and storage.
 The pilot is being tested by over 100 NARA staff members to ensure that this next generation of ERA fits into the new federal frameworks for electronic records management and transfer to NARA.
 The third pilot update will take place in mid-2016.
 Development is continuing; the planned production launch is currently scheduled for late 2017.&nbsp; Iterative development will continue after the initial launch, as will the development of an accompanying separate environment for Classified records.
 The ultimate goal is to greatly expand the functionality of ERA to include workflows for all record types and digitized records, greatly expand the range of tools needed to process records and create public use versions, and to implement a robust preservation environment, all in a framework that makes it easier to update the system to meet developing needs.</p>
       </td>
       <td>
       <p>5.4</p>